A Configuration-First Framework for Reproducible, Low-Code Machine Learning: a Localization Use Case: Proposed framework

 \section{Proposed framework}

-To address the problem stated in Section~\ref{sec:problem}, we propose a low-code framework LOCALIZE for radio localization that makes reproducible experimentation the default while preserving a clear path to advanced use.
+To address the problem stated in Section~\ref{sec:problem}, we propose LOCALIZE, a low-code framework that makes reproducible experimentation the default while preserving a clear path to advanced use.
 The design maps to the requirements in Section~\ref{sec:problem}: \textit{R1: low-code operation}, \textit{R2: reproducibility by default}, \textit{R3: a common evaluation layer}, \textit{R4: built-in extensibility}, and \textit{R5: fast setup and iteration}.